-Here are some of the events that our patients, former patients and their families have run to raise money for The Optimum Health Clinic and our clinical trials.
+Here are some of the events that our patients, former patients, their families and our staff have run to raise money for The Optimum Health Clinic and our clinical trials.

 Nikkie Wignall a former patient of the clinic and her husband to be decided that rather than the traditional wedding gifts they would like their guests to make a donation to the OHC.
 Nikkie said, “Our first hand experience of M.E. and the amazing work that the Optimum Health Clinic are doing to progress NHS treatment is the reason we are supporting this extremely worthwhile cause” and in doing so they raised over £1200.